 You can look up information about the National Archives’ records in the Astia online service (only in Finnish) and the Vakka and Aarre (only in Finnish) collection databases.
 Astia is a digital online service for searching records, placing orders and making inter-library loans.
 With the service, you can also issue report and facsimile orders and browse public digitised documents.
 Astia obtains its data from the VAKKA archival database and from the Digital Archives but not from the Aarre Archival Register.

 Vakka covers the collections of the National Archives, whereas Aarre covers the collections of the Finnish Defence administration.

 For more information about the databases and tools of the National Archives for using archival material, see the Records section.

 The digitising project website of the Family History Association of Finland.

 Missing in Karelia

-The Missing in Karelia, a personal information directory in excel file format has been compiled within a research project of the same name by three university scholars (Markku Kangaspuro, The Aleksanteri Institute, University of Helsinki, Finland; Irina Takala, Petrozavodsk State University, Russia; Varpu Lindström, York University, Toronto, Canada).
+Missing in Karelia is a personal information directory in excel file format that has been compiled during a research project of the same name by three university scholars (Markku Kangaspuro, The Aleksanteri Institute, University of Helsinki, Finland; Irina Takala, Petrozavodsk State University, Russia; Varpu Lindström, York University, Toronto, Canada).

 The aim of the project was to study the lives of Canadian and American immigrants of Finnish background who moved to the Soviet Karelia in the 1920s and 1930s.
 The objective was to comprehend the factors that produced a voluntary massive exodus known as Karelia Fever.

-From the original directory including 4 000 persons around 2 000 records are still missing.
+From the original directory that includes 4 000 persons around 2 000 records are still missing.
 These records are being traced at the moment.
-It is possible to restore the entire directory database into use as soon as all the records have been submitted to the National Archives.
+It will be possible to complete the entire directory database once all the records have been submitted to the National Archives.